jgerchen/polyploid_variant_calling/README.md

 ### Installing Snakemake

 Snakemake may be installed via [conda or Pip](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
-Make sure to install a recent version of Snakemake, since Snakemake is under continuous development and some of the features used in this workflow may not be supported by older Snakemake versions.
+Currently this workflow runs with Snakemake v.7, v.8 is not supported yet.
 #### On MetaCentrum:

 I installed Snakemake using a local Conda installation.
 First I dowloaded a minimal Conda installation (with the mamba package solver already preinstalled) [here](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh) using